davedoesdev/fastest-writable/README.md

 **Parameters:**

-- `{Integer} num_waiting` Number of peers which still haven't drained for the last data written to the `FastestWritable` object.
+- `{Integer} num_waiting` Number of peers which still haven't drained for the latest data written to the `FastestWritable` object.

-- `{Integer} total` Number of peers which received the last data written to the `FastestWritable` object.
+- `{Integer} total` Number of peers which received the latest data written to the `FastestWritable` object.